Michigan ACE Women’s Network

 - Have access to accurate and timely information about policy issues so members and member institutions can access a broad base of comprehensive information via our website http://www.miacenetwork.org

-- Know the issues: what they are, what they mean, and how to discuss them: http://www.acenet.edu/hena/
+- Know the issues: what they are, what they mean, and how to discuss them.

-- Serve as the “policy eyes and ears” for Institutional Representatives and the Network Executive Board by providing a significant benefit to the Institutional Representatives and their campus Financial Aids Officers, Public Relations Officers, and Legislative Liaison Officers at the member institutions.
-Programs should be developed to teach advocacy principles and strategies to enhance learning and communication with the media and other publics.
+- Serve as the “policy eyes and ears” for IRs and the Executive Board by providing a significant benefit to the IRs and their campus leaders at member institutions.
+Programs should be developed to teach advocacy principles and strategies to enhance learning and communication with the media and the public.

 - As follow up to our commitment involvement with issues dealing with Welfare Reform, the committee held conversations with the Michigan ACLU.
 We also developed correspondence that was sent to members of the Michigan state legislature regarding funding needs for higher education.
 We are also involved in the national policy discussions on workforce development.

-1. Changing Demographics- Access and Opportunity in Higher Education
+- Changing Student Demographics: Inclusive Access and Opportunity in Higher Education, including internationalizing campuses.

-2. Funding for Programs and Issues that Impact Women and Girls
+- Funding for Programs, Research & Issues that Impact Women and Girls

 - Supporting acquisition of resources which can help advance research and programs that positively impact women’s health, professional growth, advancement and equity.